Aliloo24/CowStrus/README.md

 # CowStrus
-This is the official research data of a paper titled "Enhancing Estrus Detection in Dairy Cows: A Cumulative Scoring Model Using Sexual Activity Classification".
-Including Dataset and Sexual Activity Classification Model source code.
+This is the official research data of an Automated Estrus Detection System called "CowStrus", Using Deep Learning and Behavioral Data Analysis.
+The research data includs Dataset and the Sexual Activity Classification Model source code.

 # System Architecture
 ![Archi](https://github.com/user-attachments/assets/9efd5ba9-20f8-4a70-8f70-0ab745fccb71)